 Put the chicken pieces into a colander and let them drain so that most of the liquid is removed from them.
-Now pat dry with paper towel.
-Put into a large mixing bowl.
+Pat dry with a paper towel an put into a large mixing bowl.

-Add the ginger and garlic pastes, garam masala, turmeric powder and salt and mix well to coat all the chicken pieces.
+Add the ginger and garlic pastes, garam masala, turmeric powder, and salt and mix well to coat all the chicken pieces.
 Cover the bowl with plastic wrap and put into the refrigerator to marinate for 1 to 2 hours.
-The longer you marinate the tastier the pakora.
+The longer you marinate the tastier the pakora will be.

 After the chicken has marinated, using a fine-mesh colander or sifter, sift in the Bengal gram flour (this makes the pakoras lighter and fluffier).
 Add the cornflour, red chili powder (if using), onion, green chilies, curry leaves and chopped coriander and mix thoroughly so that the chicken pieces are fully coated.